ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/case_attributes/create.rst

         "value": "Case Attribute Value"
     }

-For example, the following query will add a Case Attribute to the Case with ID 1.
+For example, the following request will add a Case Attribute to the Case whose ID is 1:

 .. code::